-DIY billboards are not the prettiest campaigns in the world - often packed full of garish fonts, in-your-face unsightly colours and questionable graphic design.
+Billboard advertising (opens in new tab) campaigns for DIY products are typically not the prettiest in the world - often packed full of garish fonts, in-your-face unsightly colours and questionable graphic design.
 And that's certainly the case in Germany, where right now every DIY store is desperately battling it out with aggressive and blatant billboard designs.

 DIY chain store OBI (opens in new tab) decided to do something different by placing their billboards not in the usual places but on people's homes themselves.

 Their thinking was based on the question - 'Why promote things that make our homes more beautiful, with advertising that makes everything look uglier?'
 Instead, with the help of advertising agency Jung Von Matt/Elbe (opens in new tab), they came up with something much more imaginative and attention-grabbing.